logfellow/logstash-logback-encoder/README.md

 Older versions than the ones specified in the pom file _might_ work, but the versions in the pom file are what testing has been performed against.
 Support for logback versions prior to 1.3.0 was removed in logstash-logback-encoder 7.4.
+Support for jackson versions prior to 3.0.0 was removed in logstash-logback-encoder 9.0.

 If you are using logstash-logback-encoder in a project (such as spring-boot) that also declares dependencies on any of the above libraries, you might need to tell maven explicitly which versions to use to avoid conflicts.
 You can do so using maven's [dependencyManagement](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Management) feature.